 How do we listen?

-Team Ora and me, Council Member Ora Houston for District #1, have engaged in and will continue to engage people throughout the district to hear their hopes, dreams and concerns for the city we all love.
-We want to encourage and uplift people in the district so that they are willing to participate in creative problem solving.
+I have engaged in and will continue to engage people throughout the district to hear their hopes, dreams and concerns for the city we all love.
+I want to encourage and uplift people in the district so that they are willing to participate in creative problem solving.

 There is an issue that is usually avoided and/or not acknowledged.
 It is the issue that Austin continues to have striations and place markers base on income and ethnic background.
 For Austin to be worthy of the title 'prosperous' it is important that we acknowledge that prejudice opinions and racism systems still exist in our city.
 Austin has been, for a long time, viewed as a progressive, weird, diverse and creative city, but rarely are the disparities relating to health, education, housing, incarceration data about ethnic groups, cultures, ages, LGBT communities, or socio-economic levels mentioned in public.

-We are committed to using the following core values.
+I am committed to the following core values.

-We are passionate about District #1, the people who live in and the places that contribute to the district's uniqueness and diversity.
-We seek to participate in true dialogue through open, honest and civil conversations rather than debate.
+I am passionate about District #1, the people who live in and the places that contribute to the district's uniqueness and diversity.
+We should seek to participate in true dialogue through open, honest and civil conversations rather than debate.
 It is important to listen to others, respect all sides of an issue, to use civil tones and achieve positive outcomes for our city.